 The most popular radio stations in the UK

 What are the most listened-to radio stations in Great Britain, according to the RAJAR audience figures?
 We take a look at Britain's best radio.

-media.info publishes all the audience figures for every radio station - here are Radio 2's audience figures for example.
+media.info publishes all the RAJAR audience figures for every radio station - here are Radio 2's audience figures for example.
 You'll find audience figures published here, linked-to from most radio station pages: and linked from some radio station owners too.

 The figures below, however, also include radio station brands: we're treating "Heart" or "Kiss" as one station here, rather than each individual local radio service.
 This gives a clearer view of the popularity of station brands.
-These figures are based on RAJAR audience research ending December 2014.
+These figures are based on RAJAR audience research ending June 2019.

 The quick answer?
 The biggest radio station in the UK is BBC Radio 2.
 But it's a little more complicated than that.